NicoJuicy/LearnML/ml/concurrency.md

 - Multiprocessing: Using multiple processors

-Multithreading is useful for I/O bound applications.
-For example, when we have to download and upload multiple files.
+Multithreading is useful for I/O bound applications such as when we have to download and upload multiple files.

 Multiprocessing is useful for CPU-bound applications.

-You can consider the  example below as one of the use cases of multiprocessing.
+Here is anexample of one use case for multiprocessing.

 Suppose we have 1000 images saved in a folder and for each image we need to perform the following operations:

 - Convert image to grayscale
 - Resize the grayscale image to a given size
 - Save the modified image in a folder

 Doing this process on each image is independent of each other -- processing one image would not affect any other image in the folder.